Infinitode/Infinitode/README.md

 ### Latest changes

+- Updated `ValX` to version 0.2.6 with new language ignore case detection when passing the `language` parameter.
+Also fixed a major bug where languages were missing, moved, shuffled, etc. in profanity lists (view issue: https://github.com/Infinitode/ValX/issues/4).
 - Released `Live Markdown`, a real-time markdown editor and previewer on [@Infinitode/Experiments](https://infinitode.netlify.app/experiments/), featuring GFM (GitHub Flavored Markdown) support.
 - Release of `Locus`, a new model for GeoGuessr guessing based on 80k+ Google Street View images without textual descriptions.
 - Updated the AI models and datasets documentation on GitBook.